Meet the fouta

 A fouta (sometimes “foutah”) is a woven towel, typically from Mediterranean countries (Tunisia, Turkey, etc.).
 It is usually made of cotton or linen.
 Traditionally, it is used in Turkish baths as a towel/body wrap.
 It is also used as a part of everyday clothing in some countries, or as a “lounging outfit”.

-(Nothing to do with the region of Guinea called Fouta-Toro or the Fouta-Djalon region of Senegal…)
+(Nothing to do with the region of Senegal called Fouta-Toro or the Fouta-Djallon region of Guinea…)

 The foutas available at Allia are made in Tunisia, the original country where this “garment” comes from.
 The best part?
 I had NO CLUE this was usable as a towel!
 It looked more like a huge shawl or scarf, or even a sarong.
 (Their website – see details below – has a whole section dedicated to foutas…)